python-control/python-control/doc/linear.rst

 ==============================

-A variety of functions are available to manipulate LTI systems, including functions for convering between state space and frequency domain, sampling systems in time and frequency domain, and creating reduced order models.
+A variety of functions are available to manipulate LTI systems, including functions for converting between state space and frequency domain, sampling systems in time and frequency domain, and creating reduced order models.